 Students must be certified for Standard First Aid on admission to the program.
 The certification can be obtained from St. John Ambulance, Red Cross, or Cape Breton University Student Affairs.
 Proof of certification is to be submitted to the Department of Nursing.

-Additional Costs of the BScN
+Additional Costs of the Bachelor of Science Nursing (BScN)

 The following are additional costs associated with this program.
 These include, but may not be limited to, the following: